Why #paytmChorHai is trending on Twitter?

 In May, the Delhi High Court on Monday notices to the Reserve Bank of India (RBI) and PayTM, seeking their response to a Public Interest Litigation (PIL) which claims that the digital payment company is violating the banking rules by operating a post-paid wallet.

-The petitioner had alleged, is in violation of the Section 1.6 of RBI's Operating Guidelines for Payments Bank which puts restrictions on loans and advances to customers.
+The petitioner had alleged, is in violation of Section 1.6 of RBI's Operating Guidelines for Payments Bank which puts restrictions on loans and advances to customers.

 The petitioner also claims that PayTM has not informed RBI about the operation of a post-paid wallet service and thus is also in violation of its rules which mandate informing the regulator about operations of payment banks.